 Furthermore, the results of research conducted by Permana, Ardi, and Sumarmin (2017) and found that multiple intelligence has very weak to weak correlation criteria with each learning style.
-Students with visual learning styles have a weak correlation with multiple intelligence and students with auditory learning styles have a very weak correlation with multiple intelligences is kinesthetic intelligence which has an average value of 20.86.
+Students with visual learning styles have a weak correlation with multiple intelligence and students with auditory learning styles have a very weak correlation with multiple intelligence.
+One of the multiple intelligences is kinesthetic intelligence which has an average value of 20.86.
 From the results of this study, it is found that learning styles have a relationship with multiple intelligence, although the level of correlation is weak.